 Latin Flavor – Havana Sandwich Company

-If shopping is your thing, you can stop by Frocks & Rocks, Tyler Surfboards and Natural Simplicity.
+If shopping is your thing, you can stop by Frocks & Rocks, Tyler Surfboards, and Natural Simplicity.

-El Segundo Museum of Art, located in Downtown, describes itself as a laboratory, a place where creative thinking and expression are encouraged.
+El Segundo Museum of Art, located Downtown, describes itself as a laboratory, a place where creative thinking and expression are encouraged.
 They have rotating exhibitions, community programs, film festivals, and an art lab.

 Admission is free.
 The museum is open Thursday- Saturday.